MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-known-issues.md

 <a name="cdh-rstudio-loc-cc"></a>

-## 6. Cloudera: Connection error due to package dependencies on libjvm.so or libhsdf
+## 6. Cloudera: Connection error related to libjvm or libhdfs package dependencies

 R Server has a package dependency that is triggered only under a very specific configuration: